guide huayna picchu 2023

 huayna picchu view

-The visit to this beautiful mountain consists in a climbing trek that the Machu Picchu visitors use to do after visiting the citadel.
+The visit to this beautiful mountain consists of a climbing trek that the Machu Picchu visitors use to do after visiting the citadel.
 But, Is it worth going to Huayna Picchu?
-Because of reaching its top, the mountain offers the possibility of a great alternative view of Machu Picchu.
+Because of reaching its top, the mountain offers the possibility of a great alternative view of the Inca citadel.
 Great Inca citadel photos from another angle!
-Besides, the endemic flora, its special fauna, the stairway of death, and the famous Moon Temple, among other important amazing attractions.
+Besides, the endemic flora, its special fauna, the stairway of death, and the famous Moon Temple, among other important amazing attractions., will surprise you!

 1. Endemic flora